segeljakt/macro-magic/hmap/README.md

 # Hmap (Hash map)

 This is a hash map implementation which make use of macros to make the API syntax more convenient.
-Two macros are provided: `put` and `get`.
-They can be used as in the example below:
+Three macros are provided: `put` and `get` and `hash`.
+The first two can be used as in the example below.
+See the example in the project's main README for how to use `hash`:

 ```.c
 #include "./hmap.h"